corundum/corundum/README.md

 channels only.
 Supports all burst types.
 Optionally can delay the address channel until the write data is shifted completely into the write data FIFO, or the current burst completely fills the write data FIFO.

+### axi_interconnect module

+AXI shared interconnect with parametrizable data and address interface widths.
+Supports all burst types.
+Small in area, but does not support concurrent operations.

 ### axi_ram module